-Many loft conversions feature large windows (often just generally given the proprietary name Velux) to flood the space with light, and the eave spaces between the windows are ideal for fitting out with shelving.
-Here’s a lovely example of under eaves shelving in a minimalist apartment in Portugal, where the neutral palette keeps the loft living room feeling spacious.
+Many loft conversions feature large windows (often just generally referred to by the proprietary name Velux, a very popular window-producing company).
+These flood the space with light, and the eave spaces between the windows are ideal for fitting out with shelving.

 2. Rows of drawers